 very well and looking forward to getting back to church.

-festive, family fun we hope to have.
-However sometimes
+family fun we hope to have.
+However sometimes Christmas can

 In saying this I want everyone to know that Christmas is a

-our Father did not send his only Son to be born a baby,
+Father did not send his only Son to be born a baby, just so

-just so we could have a party.
-God sent his only Son,
+we could have a party.
+God sent his only Son, Jesus Christ,

-Jesus Christ, to be the light and hope of this world.
-Our
+to be the light and hope of this world.
+Our Heavenly Father

-prepare for Jesus' arrival in a manger, prepare your life
+for Jesus' arrival in a manger, prepare your life to walk in

-to walk in this light.
-The Gospel is there for everyone,
+this light.
+The Gospel is there for everyone, young and old,

 Don't make just any New Year resolution this